 Our prolific mentors include acclaimed writers and editors who will guide you as you work on your craft.
-Veterans from the industry, they have unparalleled experience in the field.
-For the retreat from June 6-11, 2019, we will be joined by Priya Alika Elias and Gurveen Chadha, along with a storytelling workshop by Akshay Gajria from Tall Tales.
+Mentors for June 2022 will be announced shortly.

 Previously, we have worked with: